-Finally, the learning with rounding (LWR) problem was introduced by Banerjee, Peikert, and Rosen [144] in 2012 in order to construct the first (non-generic) pseudorandom functions from LWE.
+Finally, the learning with rounding (LWR) problem was introduced by Banerjee, Peikert, and Rosen [155] in 2012 in order to construct the first (non-generic) pseudorandom functions from LWE.
 This has since been re-purposed to construct efficient candidate key exchange systems.

-In the following, we formally enumerate the various underlying security problems for each of these systems:
+In the following, the various underlying security problems for each of these systems are briefly described:10